PLSC Major & Minors

-Students in Agricultural and Environmental Plant Sciences begin with core courses that provide a thorough introduction to three concentrations: Environmental Horticultural Science, Fruit and Crop Science, and Plant Protection Science.
+All students in Plant Sciences begin with core courses that provide a foundational knowledge and skills for further learning and application.
+The curriculum can be found at BS Plant Sciences.
+Students then select from three concentrations: Environmental Horticultural Science, Fruit and Crop Science, and Plant Protection Science.
 Each concentration, in turn, has required courses.
 In the first year, students explore curriculum and professional opportunities to enable them to choose a concentration.
 In consultation with their advisor, students have the flexibility to select electives within the concentrations according to their career goals and interests.
-Graduates in Agricultural and Environmental Plant Sciences will meet specific learning objectives.
+Graduates in Plant Sciences will meet specific learning objectives.

 Environmental Horticultural Science Concentration

 The Environmental Horticultural Science concentration offers students a comprehensive preparation for positions in the nursery, turf, greenhouse, landscape, and floriculture industries, including public horticulture.
 Graduates are employed as business owners, growers, managers, researchers, educators, arboreta and botanical garden directors, landscape contractors and designers, landscape management professionals, pest control advisors, and park, sports field and golf course superintendents.
 The curriculum stresses production and marketing of nursery plants, fresh flowers, and flowering and foliage plants, landscape contracting, design, installation and management, turf installation and management, integrated pest management, and horticultural education, native plant restoration, green roofs and walls, and the public display of plants.

 Fruit and Crop Science Concentration